 Holy Week is the most meaningful week in the Christian calendar.
 It starts on Palm Sunday and concludes on Easter Sunday.
 It marks Jesus’ entry into Jerusalem, His last supper with His disciples, His crucifixion on Good Friday, and His resurrection on Easter Sunday.
 Because of this, Christians worldwide celebrate God’s sacrifice for humanity, reflect on their own sins and shortcomings, and renew their commitment to living under Christ’s message.

 History of the Holy Week

 The history of the Holy Week timeline can be traced back to the early church when a celebration of Jesus Christ’s resurrection was performed on the first day of the week.
 The earliest reference to marking this entire week with special observances is the Apostolical Constitutions (v.
-18, 19), mainly from the last half of the third and early fourth century.
-According to this text, abstinence from flesh is commanded on all other days.
+18, 19), mainly from the last half of the third and early fourth centuries.
+According to this text, abstinence from the flesh is commanded on all other days.

 Still, a strict fast is instructed on Fridays and Saturdays.
 During Dionysius Alexandrinus’ canonical letter (AD 260), he refers to the 91 fasting days, suggesting that they were being observed already at his time.

 Another earliest documented reference to Holy Week, including Palm Sunday, is in the travel journals of an unknown woman named Egeria.
 In the late 4th century, Egeria, also known as Etheria, documented her pilgrimage to the Holy Land and wrote in detail the entire observance of Holy Week at that time.

 Here is the timeline that organizes these events so you can see them in order:

 Palm Sunday, which begins Holy Week, is the Sunday before Easter.
 It celebrates Christ’s triumphal entry into Jerusalem.